jantielens/esp32-energymon-169lcd/docs/user/home-assistant-integration.md

 #### Image Colors Look Wrong

-**Problem:** BGR conversion not applied or applied twice
+**Problem:** Image was preprocessed with RGB↔BGR swapping

 **Solution:**
-1. Verify you're using the AppDaemon app (not uploading raw JPEGs)
+1. Ensure you are uploading a normal RGB JPEG (no client-side RGB↔BGR conversion)
-2. Check AppDaemon logs confirm "Converted to BGR JPEG" step
+2. If you have scripts that swap channels, disable that step
 3. ESP32 firmware should be v1.4.0+

 #### Image Not Showing on ESP32

-**Problem:** Invalid SJPG format or upload incomplete
+**Problem:** Invalid/unsupported JPEG encoding or upload incomplete

 **Solution:**
 1. Check ESP32 serial logs for errors
-2. Verify SJPG file is valid (should start with `_SJP` magic bytes)
+2. Ensure the JPEG is baseline (not progressive) and uses standard chroma subsampling
-3. Try uploading via test script first: `./test-image-api.sh 192.168.1.111 test.jpg`
+3. Try uploading via the provided tool first: `python3 tools/upload_image.py 192.168.1.111 test.jpg --mode single`

 ---